wallarm/product-documentation/docs/latest/admin-en/monitoring/working-with-grafana.md

 !!! info "A few assumptions"
     This document assumes that you have deployed Grafana alongside [InfluxDB][doc-network-plugin-influxdb] or [Graphite][doc-network-plugin-graphite].

-    The [`curl_json-wallarm_nginx/gauge-attacks`][doc-gauge-attacks] metric, which shows the number of attacks on an application that is protected by the `node.example.local` filter node, is used as an example.
+    The [`curl_json-wallarm_nginx/gauge-abnormal`][doc-gauge-abnormal] metric, which shows the number of requests processed by the `node.example.local` filter node, is used as an example.

     However, you can monitor any [supported metric][doc-available-metrics].